Discovering the Journey of Writing a book

 - 2 min read

-When I started writing Moonlit Awakening, I did not know where it would lead me.
+When I started writing Moonlit Awakening, I had no idea where it would lead me.
 I only knew that I needed to write.
 The story began quietly during a season of my life that was already full of change.
 I was pregnant, emotional, exhausted, and overwhelmed in the best and hardest ways.
 Writing became something I did for myself before it became something I shared with anyone else.

 Freya came to me during this time.
 She was uncertain of her strength, unsure of her place, and constantly questioning who she was becoming.
 In many ways, she reflected how I felt while writing her.
 Creating her journey helped me work through my own fears and hopes.
 Writing her transformation reminded me that growth often happens quietly before it becomes visible.